 When I finally had the chance to see the movie I thoroughly enjoyed it - it's an amazing film.
 My father used to joke with friends that his daughter played one of the apes..
 I was very disappointed then, but I now tend to believe that it was just something that slipped by the people involved with the credits, or my agents at the time.
 Anyway, I guess that nowadays my relationship with the movie I still ambivalent, as no one subsequently cared about trying to fix that.

 I do not remember much about Battle, it must have been a very small role - I didn't ever see the final movie!
 While in England I did some live TV theatre: two BBC productions, one called Theatre 625 with Nicolas Pennell and Edward Fox, and the other Thirty-Minute theatre.
 It was terrifying for me, worrying about doing something wrong on live TV.
 In one of the Theatre 625 productions I had to ride a horse, I can't recall the production name.
 There was another famous actor with me, John Castle.

-I moved back to the U.S.A., to California, after 1967 in search for other career opportunities.
-It was then that I got married to Robert, a fighter pilot in the US Navy.
+I moved back to California in search for other career opportunities and it was then that I got married to Robert, a fighter pilot in the US Navy.
 We moved back to British Columbia and we have lived here ever since.
 I was back on TV in 1978 with the movie Who'll Save Our Children? and I have done a lot of commercials in Canada.

 I later moved from acting and I worked for years in the real estate business, but I would still love to do movies; it's a flame that never goes off...
 If there is some young and enterprising director out there, why not?